Illinois: The OPEC of water

 And constantly moving.
 Leaving oceans, lake and streams through evaporation and plants through transpiration from leaves, water returns to the atmosphere.
 This moisture rises with heat from the sun, is shuffled by winds and coalesces into clouds which when cooled drop their contents back to the surface as rain or snow.
 Eventually this water makes its way back into the oceans in trips that may take anywhere from a few days to several thousand years.
 This hydrologic cycle is simple enough to grasp in outline.
 But the precise local effects of this movement of water into and out of the atmosphere are numbingly complex, being influenced by terrain, vegetation, winds, airborne pollution, even (it is thought) sun spots.

 However it arrives—and the long-term ability of meteorologists to predict precipitation is little better than chance—there is a lot of water in Illinois.
 The state is drained by four of the continent's major streams—the Mississippi, the Ohio, the Wabash and the lower Illinois—with the result that water from 23 states crosses Illinois on its wanderings.
 Illinois also is attached, like a calf to a teat, to Lake Michigan, which is part of the largest fresh water system in the world.
-Even in the heavily populated northeast counties the ratio of potential water supply to demand is roughly 6 to 1, and in the extreme southern tip it is 2500 to 1.
+Even in the heavily populated northeast counties, the ratio of potential water supply to demand is roughly six to one, and in the extreme southern tip it is 2,500 to one.

 This manna falls unevenly, varying from region to region within the state, from season to season and from year to year.
 Average annual precipitation varies from 32 inches in the northeastern counties to 46 inches in the extreme south, although these totals may fluctuate by as much as 40 percent in any one year.
 The annual discharge from the state's 900 streams alone in an average year is enough to flood the northern half of the state to a depth of 9 inches and the wetter southern half to 15 inches, even though copious amounts of water are intercepted on the way to the sea by the roots of farm crops and returned to the atmosphere as water vapor.